Sébastien Thill

-Sébastien Thill (born 29 December 1993) is a Luxembourgish professional footballer who plays as a midfielder for 2.
-Bundesliga club Hansa Rostock and the Luxembourg national team.
+Sébastien Thill (born 29 December 1993) is a Luxembourgish professional footballer who plays as a midfielder for Polish club Stal Rzeszów, which he captains, and the Luxembourg national team.

 Club career

 Luxembourg

 From 2009 to 2012, Thill played for Pétange of the Luxembourg National Division, scoring nine goals in 46 league appearances.

 In 2013, he moved to fellow National Division side Progrès Niederkorn.
 In 2015, Thill made his debut in European club competition as Niederkorn fell 3–0 on aggregate to Shamrock Rovers in a two-leg series during the first qualifying round of the 2015–16 UEFA Europa League.

 On 4 July 2017, Thill scored the winning goal in an unexpected 2–1 aggregate win against Scottish side Rangers for his current club, Progrès Niederkorn, in the UEFA Europa League first qualifying round.
 The goal sealed Progrès' first ever win in European Competition.

 On 5 September 2020, he joined Russian club Tambov on a season-long loan.
 His brother Olivier also played in the Russian league.